Published

 If someone adds an FAQ block, the page gets FAQPage JSON-LD.
 If they don’t add it, it doesn’t.
 Nobody on the marketing team had to memorize schema rules or worry about formatting.

-The parts that were harder than they sound
+The parts that were harder than expected

-1) Editable tables (I underestimated this)
+1) Editable tables

 2) Making it boring (on purpose)